sachinsu/sachinsu.github.io/work_journal/finance.md

 - At the end of the day, unintelligent people always look for a scapegoat.
 Intelligent people are hungry for continual guidance and mentorship, take responsibility for their actions, and can control their emotions in times of instability.
 - The first principle of any investment strategy, especially if you do not have a lot of money, should be to make sure that the value of your investment does not go down dramatically because you don’t understand what you are doing and have been naively trusting someone else.
 - any investment is a way of making money, and if you get so attached to it that it becomes a part of your identity

+- On leveraged market strategies
+    - Leverage cuts both ways: You will make more money when you are right, and lose more when you are wrong.
+Tragically, the extra money you make on the upside can hook you and feed your hubris, making you overstay your strategy until those huge gains turn into huge losses.

+- Good Investing skills From Morgan housel,
+    - Lack of FOMO
+    - A well-calibrated sense of your future regret
+    - A sensitive bullshit detector
+    - Respecting luck as much as you respect risk
+    - Identifying what game you are playing and not being persuaded by people playing different games.